Yevhen-Tkachenko-1/Software-Engineer-Portfolio/README.md

 ![](resources/pictures/memes/Meme-Promotions.jpg)

-In this section you will see the main stages of my career in chronological order:
+There are the main stages of my career in chronological order:

 #### Junior Software Engineer